MicrosoftDocs/power-automate-docs/articles/visio-flows.md

 You can now run or make edits to your flow from the Power Automate designer, just like any other flow.

 >[!TIP]
-> Use Visio’s sharing and commenting capabilities to collaborate with multiple stakeholders and create a complete workflow quickly.
+> Use the sharing and commenting capabilities in Visio to collaborate with multiple stakeholders and create a complete workflow quickly.

 ### More information